deadsnakes/python3.11/Doc/c-api/typeobj.rst

           PyErr_Restore(error_type, error_value, error_traceback);
       }

-   For this field to be taken into account (even through inheritance), you must also set the :const:`Py_TPFLAGS_HAVE_FINALIZE` flags bit.

    Also, note that, in a garbage collected Python, :c:member:`~PyTypeObject.tp_dealloc` may be called from any Python thread, not just the thread which created the object (if the object